contao/docs-archive/manual/de/06-Data-Container-Arrays.md

             // ...
             'NAMEDEROPERATION' => array(
                 // ...
                 'button_callback' => array('myClass', 'myButtonCallback')
             )
         )
     )
 );

-// myCalss.php
+// myClass.php
 /**
  * button_callback: Ermoeglicht individuelle Navigationssymbole
  * @param array $arrRow the current row
  * @param string $href the url of the embedded link of the button
  * @param string $label label text for the button
  * @param string $title title value for the button
  * @param string $icon url of the image for the button
  * @param array $attributes additional attributes for the button (fetched from the array key "attributes" in the DCA)
  * @param string $strTable the name of the current table
  * @param $arrRootIds array of the ids of the selected "page mounts" (only in tree view)
  * @param $arrChildRecordIds ids of the childs of the current record (only in tree view)
  * @param boolean $blnCircularReference determines if this record has a circular reference (used to prevent pasting of an cutted item from an tree into any of it's childs).
  * @param string $strPrevious id of the previous entry on the same parent/child level.
 Used for move up/down buttons.
 Not for root entries in tree view.
  * @param string $strNext id of the next entry on the same parent/child level.
 Used for move up/down buttons.
 Not for root entries in tree view.
  */
 public function myButtonCallback($arrRow, $href, $label, $title, $icon, $attributes, $strTable, $arrRootIds, $arrChildRecordIds, $blnCircularReference, $strPrevious, $strNext){
     // do something ...
     return '<a href="'.$this->addToUrl($href).'" title="'.specialchars($title).'"'.$attributes.'>'.$this->generateImage($icon, $label).'</a> ';